Last updated 7th July, 2018

 She got a tattoo of a small black star on her cheek and after a period in juvenile detention for burglary and numerous incidents with her boyfriend the relationship failed.

 In 2012 Joanna Dennehy was convicted for theft and underwent psychological testing while in prison with a resulting diagnosis of anti-social personality disorder.
-Underlying psychopathic traits were noticed in this young woman; rage, impulsivity, violence and anger.
-A medication program was developed which stabilised her mood.
+Underlying psychopathic traits were noticed in this young woman; rage, impulsivity, violence, and anger.
+A medication program was developed which stabilized her mood.

 She found herself in the town of Peterborough in the East of England and by March 2013 she was out of control.
 Homeless, alcoholic, addicted to drugs and in no contact with her family or her children.
 Her descent into murder had begun.

 Kevin Lee was 48-years-old and a family man who rented rooms to people who were vulnerable and in need of support.
 He met Joanna Dennehy and rented her a room to keep her off the streets.
 Her attitude and strong nature appealed to him and they soon started a romantic relationship.

 Kevin Lee began to use Dennehy as his ‘enforcer’, tackling other residents who had not paid their rent, a role which she seemed to very much enjoy.
 She enticed fear from people, was fearless in her own attitude and enjoyed the power and control this role provided for her.
 Dennehy had accommodation, a source of income and a partner and stopped taking her medication thinking she no longer needed it.

 The First Murder – Lucasz Slaboszewski

 31-year-old Polish man Lucasz Slaboszewski had recently moved to the UK to find work in Peterborough.
 He met Joanna around the town and was taken by her confidence and attitude and hoped he could start a relationship with her.